hml230/exploring-lateness/README.md

 - **Operational data**: Bus occupancy levels, vehicle capacity, transit sequence

 - **Geographic data**: Stop locations, route distances, lattitude and longitude

-The scope of this project is limited to investigating/exploring factors that influence public transport's lateness.
-To predict lateness with high confidence and develop a strong model, results from this project will need to be re-evaluated expanded upon.

 <a id = 'munge_eda'></a>